 e.
 Liquidity risk and risk tables - Ultimate responsibility for liquidity risk management rests in the board of directors, which has established an appropriate liquidity risk management framework for the management of the Company's short, medium and long-term funding and liquidity management requirements.
 The Group manages liquidity risk by maintaining adequate reserves, banking and credit facilities, by continuously monitoring forecast and actual cash flows, and by matching the maturity profiles of financial assets and liabilities.
 The following table sets out details of additional bank lines of credit (to be used as letter of credits) that the Company has at its disposal to reduce liquidity risk.
 These lines of credit are obtained by the Company and one part of them has been used for some of the subsidiaries of Industrias CH, S.A.B. de C.V.:

-(In : (In thousands of US dollars)
+(In thousands of US dollars) December 31,

-December 31,

-202 2023 2022
+2023 2022

-Bank loans credit lines \$ 200,000 \$ 200,000
+\$ 200,000 166,408 \$ 200,000 169,035

-Draw balances 166,408 169,035

-Undrawn balances \$ 33,592 \$ 30,965
+\$ 33,592 \$ 30,965